MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Resolve-ServiceFabricService.md

 PS C:\> Resolve-ServiceFabricService -ServiceName fabric:/TestApplication/TestService/1 -PartitionKindSingleton -PreviousResult $result
 ```

 This command provides the result of the first resolve call to the subsequent one.
-This is required if the user knows that the result that was obtained in the first call is stale.
+This is required if the user knows that the result previously obtained in the first call is stale.
 The endpoints are considered stale if the connection request times out or returns an error.

 ### Example 3: Force refresh local cache
 ```